Vehrik/FarOut/Characters/3-Traits.md

 #### COST: 1 Splice Points per 1 Bonus Natural Defense

-    You Creature's Natural Dodge Attempts are increased by the amount of Bonus Dodge a Trait has, but other effects of increased Natural Defense (higher Fall Damage and stronger Unarmed Strikes) also apply.
+    You Creature's Natural Dodge Attempts are increased by the amount of Bonus Dodge a Trait has.
+Other effects of increased Natural Defense (higher Fall Damage and stronger Unarmed Strikes) also apply.

 ### BONUS HANDS